Eventfully/bluemix-boot/README.md

 # bluemix-boot
-Simple Spring Boot app with Bluemix configuration
+Simple Spring Boot app with Bluemix configuration.

 Now with IoT (MQTT) service and Apache Camel.

 ## Register and login